HTTPWorkshop/workshop2019/README.md

 * **Identify** areas of work or specific efforts that have common interest, to foster further work (in standards bodies and in implementations)
 * **Ensure** broad input into future development of the protocol

+See [previous years' reports](https://httpworkshop.github.io/) for an idea of what goes on.

 ## Who Should Come?